rs1729/pico_ttl2vga/README.md

    #define DIVMDA_FRAC  232
    #define DIV14M_FRAC  77
    ```
    If `pico_enable_stdio_usb(ttl2vga 0)` is disabled, `vga_out.h:YACTIVE` and `ttl_in.h:YLNS_MDA` should be set to 351 lines.
-This would take into account variations of various graphics cards.
+This would take into account variations between different graphics cards.
 In EGA Mode 2 there should be 350 visible lines, 13 lines vertical sync, and 364 total lines, i.e. not much room for front/back porch.<br />
    640x350 EGA Mode 2:<br />
    ![EGA2_640x350](EGA2_640x350.png)<br />
    640x200 CGA/EGA:<br />